pirl-unc/housekeeping/README.md

 ## Finding script locations

 ### get_script_path
-It's often helpful for scripts to know where they are.
-This way they can write files in their same folder even if that folder is moved.
-This script is an attempt to do that.
-It should work if the script containing get_script_path is sourced from: an Rscript, RStudio console, or RStudio source.
-It should also work if run through RStudio.
+It's often helpful for scripts to know where they are so they can write files relative to their own location.
+This script does just that.
+It will work if the script containing get_script_path is sourced from: an Rscript, RStudio console, RStudio source or RStudio.
 If called from a function it will take the path from the script that called it.
 Also if it is sourced form a source, it will take the path of the parent source.
 For use in functions I use it like this:

 ``` r
 sample_script_path = get_script_path()